Petersen Pulls Off Upset in Secretary of State Primary

 Petersen started the night off slightly behind Evnen but overtook him within the first hour of votes being counted and has since slowly expanded his lead.

-Earlier in the evening, Petersen told The Plains Sentinel he was “surprised” to be up leading so early in the night, and noted he thought it meant he would likely win the primary race.
+Earlier Tuesday evening, Petersen told The Plains Sentinel he was “surprised” to be up leading so early in the night, and noted he thought it meant he would likely win the primary race.

 The race has become a litmus test for how Republican voters in Nebraska feel about election security, with Petersen arguing Evnen has not done enough to secure Nebraska’s elections.

-Petersen’s early strong performance comes despite getting outspent significantly by Evnen in the race.
+Petersen’s early strong performance comes despite Evnen having a more than 4 to 1 money advantage in the race.

 John Gage is the executive editor of The Plains Sentinel.